 - For the message paste the following “I am opening this ticket to report a fraudulent payment on my card and prove that I am the true owner of the card that had been used”

 - We will need you to please provide a scanned image of your credit card.

-- While we understand that there is hesitancy in supplying this, please remember that if your card was used with us, this information is already in our system.
+While we understand that there is hesitancy in supplying the information listed above, please remember that if your card was used with us, this information is already in our system.
 We simply need to get a visual confirmation to prove you are the owner of the card involved.

-- Set the Subject as “Fraud Proof of Ownership” and your message as “I am opening this ticket to report a fraudulent use of my PayPal and to prove I am the rightful owner of the account.”
+- Set the Subject as “Fraud Proof of Ownership” and your message as “I am opening this ticket to report fraudulent use of my PayPal account and to prove I am the rightful owner of said account.”

 - A staff member will forward this ticket to our Billing team who will then recap the situation and ask that you, please confirm.